umavinoth/vagrant-automation/README.md

 	Execute following Commands
 	graldew wrapper : This will build all the required files gradlew vagrantWindowsTest : This command will start the vagrant automation by executing various vagrant commands in a sequential order.

+Note:

+1. SSL Certificate has to be added manually for provision to work as expected.